Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Philips introduced the Compact Cassette in 1963 as a dictation medium, then licensed it freely, and it grew into the dominant recorded-music format of the 1980s.
+Philips unveiled the Compact Cassette at the Berlin Radio Show on 28 August 1963 as a dictation medium, then licensed it freely, and it grew into the dominant recorded-music format of the 1980s.
 Its real power was recording: anyone could dub the radio, copy an album, or build a mixtape, which made it both beloved and the target of the “home taping is killing music” campaign.
 The Walkman made it portable.
 The compact disc offered cleaner sound and no rewinding, and through the 1990s it displaced the cassette; major labels had largely stopped issuing cassette albums by the early 2000s.

 Worth remembering